jonocairns/dankbot/README.md

 - Ability to easily add new sounds (somehow).
 Maybe looking for mp3ish files in chat then downloading them to the sounds folder?

-- Image search

-- Wiki search

-- Reminders

 ## Getting Started
 1. Clone this repository
-2. After completing the prerequisites, run `npm install` on this project making sure nothing fails, particularly `node-opus`
+2. After completing the prerequisites (below, mainly ffmpeg), run `npm install` on this project making sure nothing fails, particularly `node-opus`
+3. Create a mongodb somewhere (MLab/local) then create a connection string for it (e.g mongodb://user:password@server:port/database)
-3. Open `config.json` and add your bot's `Token` where it says `APP_BOT_USER_TOKEN`
+4. Open `env.json` and add your bot's `token`, then add your mongodb connection string for the `mongo` property.
-4. Authorize your bot using this URL `https://discordapp.com/oauth2/authorize?client_id=APPLICATION_ID&scope=bot&permissions=0` where APPLICATION_ID is your `Application ID` and add it to a server you manage.
+5. Authorize your bot using this URL `https://discordapp.com/oauth2/authorize?client_id=APPLICATION_ID&scope=bot&permissions=0` where APPLICATION_ID is your `Application ID` and add it to a server you manage.
-5. Run `npm run start` from the project
+6. Run `npm run start` from the project

+## Development
+You can run 'npm run prep' locally and it will lint/test the app.

 ### Prerequisites
 1. Everything from the [discord.js documentation](http://discordjs.readthedocs.io/en/latest/installing.html), which generally includes